-Barbados Postal Service have released a new set of stamps on 21st February 2014 commemorating The Seven Wonders of Barbados.
+Barbados Postal Service has released a new set of stamps on 21st February 2014 commemorating The Seven Wonders of Barbados.

-Printed in Litho by the Lowe-Martin Group the set comprises of seven stamps each depicting a notable Bajan landmark.
+Printed in Litho by the Lowe-Martin Group the set comprises seven stamps, each depicting a notable Bajan landmark.

 The stamps are all 65c denomination and come with tabs attached depicting the Arms of Barbados.
 The different stamps are as follows: